Amantadine: Parkinson's disease

-In 2017, the U.S. Food and Drug Administration approved the use of amantadine in an extended release formulation for the treatment of dyskinesia, an adverse effect of levodopa in people with Parkinson's disease.
+In 2017, the U.S. FDA approved the use of amantadine in an extended-release formulation for the treatment of dyskinesia, an adverse effect of levodopa in people with Parkinson's disease.

+Society and culture

+Names

+Brand names of amantadine include Gocovri, Symadine, and Symmetrel.

+Recreational use

+Recreational use of amantadine at supratherapeutic doses has been reported.
+It is a weak NMDA receptor antagonist and is reported to produce dissociative and phencyclidine-like effects in animals and humans at sufficiently high doses.
+However, the very long duration of action of amantadine (>40 hours) has likely limited its misuse potential.
+Recreational use of the related drug memantine has similarly been reported.

 Veterinary misuse

 In 2005, Chinese poultry farmers were reported to have used amantadine to protect birds against avian influenza.
 In Western countries and according to international livestock regulations, amantadine is approved only for use in humans.
 Chickens in China have received an estimated 2.6 billion doses of amantadine.
 Avian flu (H5N1) strains in China and southeast Asia are now resistant to amantadine, although strains circulating elsewhere still seem to be sensitive.
-If amantadine-resistant strains of the virus spread, the drugs of choice in an avian flu outbreak will probably be restricted to neuraminidase inhibitors oseltamivir and zanamivir which block the action of viral neuraminidase enzyme on the surface of influenza virus particles.
-However, there is an increasing incidence of oseltamivir resistance in circulating influenza strains (e.g., H1N1), highlighting the need for new anti-influenza therapies.
+If amantadine-resistant strains of the virus spread, the drugs of choice in an avian flu outbreak will probably be restricted to neuraminidase inhibitors oseltamivir and zanamivir, which block the action of viral neuraminidase enzyme on the surface of influenza virus particles.
+Increasing incidence of oseltamivir resistance in circulating influenza strains (e.g., H1N1) exists, highlighting the need for new anti-influenza therapies.

-In September 2015, the U.S. Food and Drug Administration announced the recall of Dingo Chip Twists "Chicken in the Middle" dog treats because the product has the potential to be contaminated with amantadine.
+In September 2015, the U.S. FDA announced the recall of Dingo Chip Twists "Chicken in the Middle" dog treats because the product has the potential to be contaminated with amantadine.

+Research

+Depression

+Interest in and study of amantadine in the treatment of depression has arisen.
+A 2017 systematic review of off-label augmentation for treatment of unipolar depression found two open-label studies of amantadine for augmenting imipramine and found that it was effective.
+However, the quality of evidence was very low and no conclusions could be drawn about its effectiveness.
+A 2022 systematic review of randomized controlled trials of glutamatergic agents for treatment-resistant depression identified one clinical trial of amantadine for this use.
+Amantadine was found to be effective in treating depressive symptoms in the trial.
+The mechanism of action of amantadine in the treatment of depression is unclear, but various mechanisms have been postulated.
+These include dopaminergic actions like indirect enhancement of dopamine release, dopamine reuptake inhibition, and D2 receptor interactions, noradrenergic actions, glutamatergic actions such as NMDA receptor antagonism, and immunomodulation, among many others.